Download/mics/README.md

 ## Usage
 ### Creating a mixin
 Mixins look a lot like classes, but they are regular ES5 constructor functions, powered by a real ES6 class.
-You create them with the `mixin` function:
+You create them with the `mics` function:

 ```js
 import mics from 'mics'